• Contact Us

 Two Region One girls under 16 years, woman complain of sexual offences

-Last Updated on Thursday, 11 June 2026, 16:50 by Denis Chabrol
+Last Updated on Thursday, 11 June 2026, 22:34 by Writer

 “This is a tacit acceptance that there was not enough consultation in the first place.
-But going the route of the Select Committee is the next best option in pursuit of a wider consultative approach,” APNU Shadow Minister of Human and Social Services and co-leader of the Working People’s Alliance, Dr David Hinds said in a statement.
+But going the route of the Select Committee is the next best option in pursuit of a wider consultative approach,” the APNU Shadow Minister of Human and Social Services and co-leader of the Working People’s Alliance, Dr David Hinds, said in a statement.

-Word of government’s decision to do so followed public outcry over the bill stating that the register would be closed.
+Word of the government’s decision to do so followed public outcry over the bill stating that the register would be closed.

-Several commenters differed on the pros and cons of an open or closed registry in response to many questions about where and when those consultations were held, the Human Setvices said they were conducted by consultant Dr Kim Kyte.
+Several commenters differed on the pros and cons of an open or closed registry in response to many questions about where and when those consultations were held.

-APNU saluted those who raised their voices in protest over some provisions in the proposed bill.
-That party hope that its government’s decisiom to dispatch the bill to a bipartisan House committee “is not a rare exception by the government but the beginning of a new respect for participatory democracy.”
+That party hopes that the government’s decision to dispatch the bill to a bipartisan House committee “is not a rare exception by the government but the beginning of a new respect for participatory democracy.”

 Share this: